 Never in my wildest dreams did I think I would ever ‘strut my stuff’ in front of an audience of over 800, not once, but twice in one day!
-In 2017 I was a model in The Show, a fashion catwalk event centred around women who have had breast cancer diagnosis’.
-All thanks to the wonderful Breast Cancer Now team, who made it happen and made me look and feel like a million dollars!
-Since then, I have chosen to also support Breast Cancer Now by wearing it pink this October.
+In 2017 I was a model in The Show, a fashion catwalk event centred around women who have had breast cancer diagnoses, all thanks to the wonderful Breast Cancer Now team who made it happen and made me look and feel like a million dollars!
+Since then, I continue to support Breast Cancer Now by wearing it pink in October.

 Breast cancer stepped into my life like an uninvited guest to a party

 I underwent a routine annual medical in August 2015, though nothing had been unusual and I hadn’t had any symptoms.
 Then there was the diagnosis.
 Grade 3 invasive ductal carcinoma, right mastectomy, 12 lymph nodes removed, 2 invasive surgeries, 8 aggressive chemotherapy and 15 radiotherapy sessions and 10 years of medication to keep the cancer under control.